 Moreover, there are elements of yoga practice that are key to making these principles work from the 'inside-out' — particularly the development of the 'Core' to provide stability and integrity, and which are really the essence of the actions of the 'bandhas' practiced in yoga.
 This puts the application of the myofascial meridians — or 'sutras' of practice — in a very different context; and the understanding and application of the 'Core' as the body's inherent system for integrity in movement is actually prior to an effective application of an understanding of the myofascial meridians in the field of yoga.

 Thus a significant part of the book is devoted to the 'Core' and the related 'bandhas,' and I relate this especially to the health of the sacrum and low back, as well as to providing the stability necessary for the health of the neck and shoulders.
 The section on the anatomy and function of the shoulders is also quite extensive in this volume, with additional practical exercises for the shoulders provided in volume 2.

 Volume 2 is intentionally designed to be of immediate practical use even to practitioners for whom the anatomical and technical information in Volume 1 is a bit 'too much.'

-Volume 2 'zooms in' for description of specific problems with the feet, knees, hips, low back, neck and shoulders and so on, and how to address them in our practice — and through remedial exercises that are accessible even to those who are limited in the possibilities for movement, or not very familiar with yoga practice.
+Volume 2 'zooms in' to describe the roots of specific problems with the feet, knees, hips, low back, neck and shoulders and so on, and how to address them in our practice — and through remedial exercises that are accessible even to those who are limited in the possibilities for movement, or not very familiar with yoga practice.
 Volume 2 provides specific and practical guidance in sequencing a manageable program of yoga stretches and exercises for healing, which are appropriate and applicable on many levels of practice and ability.